Analysis | Understanding the rhetorical fight over ‘spying’ on Donald Trump

 To some extent, one’s evaluation of that assertion depends on the definition of “spying.”
 If you think that Trump had in the past claimed that he was being spied upon only in the broadest sense, then the bar is much lower for proving him right.
 And if you simply read Durham’s filing or if you read one of the numerous summaries of Durham’s filing that appear on Fox News’s website or if you view one of the snippets of discussion about the filing during Fox’s on-air programming, you might understandably come away with the impression that that bar had been cleared.
 Hillary Clinton’s campaign infiltrated Trump Tower’s network to claim that Trump was linked to Russia?
 Trump, validated.

 But Trump is moving the goal posts.
-Trump’s claims about being surveilled during the campaign were specific in who (Barack Obama), what (Trump Tower) and how (wiretapping) he’d been targeted.
+Trump’s claims about being surveilled during the campaign were specific in who (Barack Obama), what (Trump Tower) and how (wiretapping) he had been targeted.
 Durham’s filing uses thin thread to tie Clinton’s campaign to the research that was conducted; research that used information apparently obtained not through the CIA-agent-in-Moscow method but the girlfriend-says-to-check-her-email method.

 It’s tedious but important to understand what actually happened.
-Our fact-checkers evaluated the Fox News-powered narrative as did the New York Times.
+Our fact-checkers evaluated the Fox News-powered narrative, as did the New York Times.
 At issue are what’s called domain name server lookup records, data collected by Internet service providers to track requests from users for information about websites.
 The technology firm Neustar collects such data; during the period at issue, one of its executives had retained a lawyer, Michael Sussman, working for a law firm that was also working for Clinton’s campaign.

 “A military research organization had asked Georgia Tech researchers to help scrutinize a 2015 Russian malware attack on the White House’s network,” the Times’s Charlie Savage explains.
 “After it emerged that Russia had hacked Democrats” — in June 2016 — “they [the research team] began hunting for signs of other Russian activity targeting people or organizations related to the election, using data provided by Neustar."
 A number of connections between a server connected (but not run) by the Trump Organization and a Russian bank were elevated and pitched as suspicious both to the FBI and reporters shortly before the election.
 The FBI declined to investigate.
 The public story about Alfa Bank was quickly undercut.